 The main gap that exists in the Institutional Delivery System is the lack of affordable rental housing.
-The public housing waiting list for Dover Housing Authority has 843 applicants and 635 applicants on the

-Draft Annual Action Plan

-Section 8 waiting list.
-The average person remains on the waiting list for up to 4 years which increases the risk of homelessness and suffers from a severe housing cost burden paying over 50% of their income in rent.
+The public housing waiting list for Dover Housing Authority has 894 applicants and 934 applicants on the Annual Action Plan FY18 30 Section 8 waiting list.
+The average person remains on the waiting list for up to 18 to 24 months which increases the risk of homelessness and suffers from a severe housing cost burden paying over 50% of their income in rent.